headrickleonard/ping/README.md

-# React-Ping, a powerful notification library for React applications
+# React-Notifire, a powerful notification library for React applications

 A powerful, feature-rich notification system for React applications with advanced customization and interaction capabilities.